ienorand/spacewire-rmap/README.md

 The node interface is based on an `rmap_node_handle_incoming()` function and a set of callbacks registered at initialization.

+The main goal of the node interface is to handle all common RMAP protocol actions and to only delegate user-specific handling; the protocol actions defined by the RMAP standard are followed strictly and the user-specific handling is constrained in order to do likewise.

 Detailed information for the node interface, including implementation requirements for its callbacks, is available as doxygen interface documentation in **`node.h`**.